Gazans flee wrecked homes still proud of rocket crews

 Israel says the attackers in Gaza are its only targets and it takes pains to avoid innocent deaths.
 Gazans question the Israelis' distinction of civilians and militants.

-But al-Sawafir rejected any criticism of fighters from Hamas, the Islamist organisation that rules Gaza, and other groups for firing off rockets from residential districts.
+But al-Sawafir rejected any criticism of fighters from Hamas, the Islamist organization that rules Gaza, and other groups for firing off rockets from residential districts.

 "We, the people of Gaza, we are the resistance.
 Hamas and the others, they're our sons and our brothers, we're fingers on the same hand.
 They fight for us and are martyred, they take losses and we sacrifice too," al-Sawafir said, sitting on the steps of a relative's apartment building in central Gaza city.